 The inimitable facade was a rusted-coppery-Statue of Liberty green, as were the seats till the pre-remodeled paint job transformed the seats a deep blue and the roof-facade white.
 (My upper-deck seat-bottom is therefore blue.
 It was installed, as best I can determine, in 1946, and it could not be an original from the 1920s.)

-On your imaginary forces work: Mickey Mantle or the aforementioned Ron Blomberg hoisting a batted fair ball over that roof on the right-hand (RF) side.
+As the Bard writes, on your imaginary forces work: Mickey Mantle or the aforementioned Ron Blomberg hoisting a batted fair ball over that roof on the right-hand (RF) side.
 (RB appears to claim it was done during BP, though I cannot presently recall his exact reference and words.)

 The new Yankee Stadium is a vast improvement in countless ways—disability-accessibility, the grand entrance, food courts for the educated palette, more restrooms.
 But the new place—with all these conveniences and its great sight lines—plays small.
 It’s not the same.